atomix/atomix/README.md

 section.

 In addition to supporting multiple resources within the same cluster, Copycat supports different cluster configurations on a per-resource basis.
-This allows Copycat's resources to be optimized be partitioning resources and assigning different partitions to different members in the cluster.
+This allows Copycat's resources to be optimized by partitioning resources and assigning different partitions to different members in the cluster.

 The following image demonstrates how Copycat's resources can be partitioned across a cluster: